Skip to main content

 Don't disable tracking - Keep tracking enabled to collect both real and bot data (detection separates them)

-Combine with other signals - Use bot-free opens/clicks alongside replies and conversions for complete picture
+Combine with other signals - Use bot-free opens/clicks alongside replies and conversions for a complete picture

 Test with realistic expectations - Understand some "opens" are security scans, not human interest